sl4m/skim.cc/_posts/2010-08-09-webrick-part-4.markdown

   -- webrick
 ---

 I made some small breakthroughs today on WEBrick.
-First, I figured out how to make moves using the image-based links.
+First, I figured out how to make moves using the image based links.
 Simple enough, the links return back to the BoardServlet via GET.
 Now I just need to figure out a way to block the user when it's the computer's turn.
 I guess I won't know until I get to that point, but it's a good starting point to the story, "Allow the user to click on a square to make a move."

 I scoured the interwebs again to find information on WEBrick and I ended up finding some good articles.